Plant care

 Is zz plant toxic to cats and dogs?

-ZZ plant is mildly toxic to pets.
+ZZ plant is toxic to pets.
 ASPCA lists Zamioculcas zamiifolia as toxic to cats and dogs due to insoluble calcium oxalates.
 Symptoms include oral irritation, drooling and vomiting.

 What USDA hardiness zone does zz plant grow in?